Molokini Marine Life: What You’ll See at Molokini and Turtle Town

 Why Molokini Is So Protected

 🌞For Molokini protected-area rules (landing and moorings), see our Molokini Crater Visitor Guide.
-For sunscreen rules + best practices, see our Molokini Snorkeling Guide.
+For sunscreen rules and best practices, see our Molokini Snorkeling Guide.

 FAQs

-Yes—whitetip reef sharks live around Molokini.
-Snorkel sightings are uncommon (divers see them more often on deeper sites like the outer rim/back wall).
+Yes, whitetip reef sharks live around Molokini.
+Snorkel sightings are uncommon (divers see them more often on deeper sites, such as the outer rim/back wall).
 They are generally not aggressive when observed respectfully.

 Spotted eagle rays show up occasionally at both sites.
 Manta rays and whale sharks are rare treats.
 Consider any ray encounter a bonus.

-Turtle sightings at Molokini can happen, but they’re often more consistent at Turtle Town (Mākena/Maluaka), which is known for frequent honu encounters.
+Turtle sightings at Molokini can occur, but they’re often more consistent at Turtle Town (Mākena/Maluaka), known for frequent honu encounters.

 Every trip beneath Maui’s waves tells a story.
 Whether you’re exploring the calm, clear waters during our Molokini snorkeling tour or swimming alongside sea turtles at Turtle Town, you’ll discover a world full of color and movement.
 From bright butterflyfish and curious parrotfish to gentle honu gliding above the reef, each encounter reminds you why the Hawaiian Islands are so special.

 Move slowly, respect the wildlife, and wear reef-safe sunscreen to help protect this underwater paradise.
-Join a Maui Snorkeling tour today and experience the magic of Molokini marine life and Turtle Town for yourself—two of the most unforgettable snorkeling spots in Hawaii!
+Join Maui Snorkeling to experience Molokini marine life and Turtle Town for yourself.
+They’re two of Hawaii’s most unforgettable snorkeling spots!